 It is Paul’s legacy that continues the Paul Schreurs Memorial Program (PSMP) today.
 Over the years we've offered summer academies, tours of colleges, trips, homework clubs, tutoring, enrichment activities.
 Community service was very important to Paul Schreurs and is a key component of the program.
 Providing service to the community allows the participants to see that they have something to offer the world.
 It also helps them see different perspectives and understand the experience of others in their local community.

 Since the beginning of the program, we have had a strong relationship with the local colleges.
 Cornell University and Ithaca College have provided us with many tutors over the years.
 Often the college students have told us about what a difference this experience made in their lives.
 One of our many tutors from Cornell University, Svante Myrick, got connected to PSMP through a friend.
 After tutoring with the program while in college, Svante moved on to participate actively in local government.
-He spent four years on Common Council and is now in his second term as Mayor of the City of Ithaca.
+He spent four years on Common Council and was the youngest Mayor of the City of Ithaca.
 It is these connections with the community that strengthen the relationships students build and help them find belonging in their home away from home.